Apple's Tim Cook wins restraining order against woman, citing trespassing and threats

 Around September 2021, the woman "became obsessed" with Cook and sent him an email saying she was planning to apply to be his roommate.

 She then appeared at Cook's Palo Alto home and told security she wanted to speak with him.
-After being told to leave by security, the woman drove away in a Porsche Macan with a Virginia license plate, according to court papers.
+After members of Cook's security instructed her to leave, the woman drove away in a Porsche Macan with a Virginia license plate, according to court papers.

 The following month, she returned to Cook's property and entered it briefly before heading back to her car.
 Local police showed up and she tried to flee unsuccessfully.
 Her Porsche was towed because she had an expired driver's license.
 She allegedly told authorities she was staying in Palo Alto and "could get violent."
 Police did not find any weapons in her car.